GianfrancoPiazzolla/Trip-Master/README.md

 3. The GPS polling segmented control iterates all `.segment` buttons in `#gpsPollingGroup`, removes the `active` class from all of them, and re-applies it to the button whose `data-value` attribute matches the stored `gpsPolling` value.
 The hidden `#gpsPolling` input is also updated to keep it in sync.
 4. If the profile contains an `is3DMode` boolean that differs from the current state, `toggle3DMap()` is called to switch the map view accordingly.
 5. If the profile contains an `isHeadingUp` boolean that differs from the current state, `toggleHeadingMode()` is called to restore the heading orientation.
+6. If the profile contains an `isWeatherOverlayOn` boolean that differs from the current state, `toggleWeatherOverlay()` is called to activate or deactivate the RainViewer precipitation radar overlay accordingly.
-6. If the profile contains a `theme` value that differs from the current `currentTheme`, `toggleTheme()` is called to switch the UI to the saved Light/Dark mode.
+7. If the profile contains a `theme` value that differs from the current `currentTheme`, `toggleTheme()` is called to switch the UI to the saved Light/Dark mode.
-7. The modal is closed automatically.
+8. The modal is closed automatically.

 ### 🖥️ UI Entry Point

 The profiles modal is accessible from the **👤 button** in the application header.
 The modal contains:

-- A scrollable list of saved profile cards, each showing the profile name and a compact summary (`Weight · Battery · GPS · Map mode / Heading mode · Theme`), along with **Load**, **Overwrite**, and **Delete** action buttons.
+- A scrollable list of saved profile cards, each showing the profile name and a compact summary (`Weight · Battery · GPS · Map mode / Heading mode · Weather overlay · Theme`), along with **Load**, **Overwrite**, and **Delete** action buttons.
 - A text input field (max 40 characters) and a **💾 Save** button to persist the active configuration under a new name.

 ---